wallix/triplestore/README.md

 - A **source** is a persistent yet mutable source or container of triples.
 - A **RDFGraph** is an **immutable set of triples**.
 It is a snapshot of a source and queryable .
 - A **dataset** is a basically a collection of *RDFGraph*.

+You can also view the library through the [godoc](https://godoc.org/github.com/wallix/triplestore)

 ## Usage